Warwick-Allen/essays/theological_profile.md

 - **Open to Believers**: All true believers may partake, even if not yet baptised.
 - **Closed to Non-Believers**: Non-believers may not partake.

-**Alignment**: The spiritual presence view aligns with Reformed, Anglican, and Wesleyan theology (contra Baptist memorialism and Catholic transubstantiation).
-Frequent communion aligns with Wesleyan, Anglican, Catholic, and Orthodox practice (contra typical evangelical quarterly or monthly practice).
-Open communion for believers aligns with Baptist and many evangelical churches (contra Lutheran closed communion and Catholic/Orthodox requirements).
+**Alignment**: The spiritual presence view aligns with the Reformed, Anglican, and Wesleyan theology (contra the Baptist memorialism and the Catholic transubstantiation).
+Frequent communion aligns with the Wesleyan, Anglican, Catholic, and Orthodox practice (contra the typical evangelical quarterly or monthly practice).
+Open communion for believers aligns with the Baptist and many evangelical churches (contra the Lutheran closed communion and the Catholic/Orthodox requirements).

 ---